 Contrary to what some kids may think, the safest place during a storm isn’t under the covers.

-The National Weather Service (NWS) says the best place to take shelter from a tornado is completely underground — or as low as possible.
-So, use these tips from the NWS to identify the room that should become the go-to storm and tornado shelter in your home.
+The National Weather Service says the best place to take shelter from a tornado is completely underground — or as low as possible.
+So, use these tips from the weather service to identify the room that should become the go-to storm and tornado shelter in your home.

-A basement is a good shelter in most cases, the NWS says.
+A basement is a good shelter in most cases, the weather service says.
 Be sure to pick a spot that isn’t situated under any heavy objects on the floor above.
 You may want to advise family members to get under a stairwell or a piece of sturdy furniture for additional protection.
 If the basement isn’t totally underground, find a spot that is away from outside doors or windows.
-If your home has a storm cellar, you should use it, the NWS says.
+If your home has a storm cellar, you should use it, the weather service says.

 Even without a safe, underground space, you still have some options.
-Look for a small room in your home that is close to the ground, far inside the building, and away from doors, windows and outside walls, the NWS says.
+Look for a small room in your home that is close to the ground, far inside the building, and away from doors, windows and outside walls, the weather service says.
 Some options may include:

 - Spaces beneath stairwells